EhsanEqlimi/EhsanEqlimi.github.io/content/posts/myBio.md

 ---
-title: (Neural) Signal Processing Engineer
+title: Signal processing engineer
 draft: false
 weight: 1
-# summaryLength: 10 # Set to the desired number of lines
+# summaryLength: 90 # Set to the desired number of lines

 ---